nutanixdev/calm-dsl-lab-devmktg/contents/create.rst

    .. figure:: images/basiclinuxvm_create.png

-   As you can see from the screenshot above, a new blueprint named **BasicLinuxVM-cr** has been created on the connected Prism Central instance.
+   As you can see from the screenshot above, a new blueprint named **BasicLinuxVM_<initials>>** has been created on the connected Prism Central instance.

 #.
 We can now continue to the final step - launching the new blueprint!
 Run the following command to do that.
 Replace **<initials>** with your initials.